AJAYKE/DcoumentationGenerator/README.md

 There are three objects in this docstring generator.

-1. GenerateDocumentation
+1. GenerateDocumentation:

     Generate documentation for a given file or a specific function.

          This function extracts all the functions from the given file and generates docstrings for each function.
 If a specific function name is provided, it generates the docstring only for that function.

          The function first extracts all the functions from the given file using the `extract_all_functions` method.
 It then iterates through each function and generates a unique ID for the function using the `generate_unique_id` function.
 If the function has already been processed, it fetches the docstring from a CSV file using the `fetch_docstring_from_csv` function.

          If the function has not been processed, it generates a call tree for the function using the `get_call_tree` method of the `CallTree` class.
 It then iterates through the functions in the call tree and generates the docstrings using the `iterate_through_functions` and `processing` methods.

          If any errors occur during the process, the function skips the function and continues with the next one.

          Args:
          file (str): The path to the file containing the functions. function_name (str, optional): The name of the specific function to generate the documentation for.
 If not provided, the function will generate documentation for all functions in the file.

          Raises:
          FileNotFoundError: If the file does not exist.
          SyntaxError: If there is a syntax error in the file.

 2. CallTree

     Generates a call tree for a given function in a Python file.

          This class provides a way to analyze the call tree of a function within a Python file.
 It takes the file path and function name as input, and recursively traverses the call graph to build a tree-like structure representing the function calls.